 Performance outcomes Acceptable outcomes Complies Comments PO1.1 No lots are created with an area of less than 60ha, except for where: (a) The subdivision results in no additional lots (boundary realignment) and does not create an additional rural lifestyle lot or rural residential purposes lot; or (b) The subdivision is limited to the creation of one additional allotment to accommodate a public reconfiguration purpose.
 Note: This also applies to applications for boundary realignment.
 AO1.1 No acceptable outcome is provided.
-Complies.
-Both proposed lots will exceed 60 hectares in area.
+The proposed development is a boundary realignment and does not result in any additional lot/s.
+Neither of the realigned lots fall into the definition of rural lifestyle lot or rural residential purposes lot.
 PO1.2 Where for a boundary realignment, the realignment only occurs where it would: (a) Improve agricultural efficiency; or (b) Facilitate agricultural activity or conservation outcomes; or (c) Resolve boundary issues where a house, structure or works is built over the boundary line of the lots.
-AO1.2 No acceptable outcome is provided. n/a Not applicable.
+AO1.2 No acceptable outcome is provided.
+The purpose of the proposed boundary realignment is to increase the grazing efficiency of proposed Lot 1.

-Performance outcomes Acceptable outcomes Complies Comments PO1.3 Where for a boundary realignment, the proposed AO1.3 No acceptable outcome is provided. n/a Not applicable. lots are: (a) Able to accommodate all buildings, structures and works associated with the rural use; (b) Suitable to allow the site to be provided with sufficient access; (c) Include enough space within the new lots to accommodate buffers from adjoining land uses to mitigate adverse impacts such as chemical spray drift, odour, noise, fire, smoke and ash; (d) Do not constrain evicting industrian from existing industries from expanding or new agricultural enterprises from being established; (e) Do not create new lots for rural lifestyle or rural residential purposes ; and (f) Are not for the purposes of creating a separate house lot.
+Performance outcomes Acceptable outcomes Complies Comments PO1.3 Where for a boundary realignment, the proposed lots are: (a) Able to accommodate all buildings, structures and works associated with the proposed located AO1.3 No acceptable outcome is provided. ~ The proposed boundary realignment accommodates all existing buildings and structures within their respective lots, with the rural use; (b) Suitable to allow the site to be provided with sufficient access; retains the existing structures for their rural uses, does not change (c) Include enough space within the new lots to accommodate buffers from adjoining land uses to mitigate adverse impacts such as chemical spray drift, odour, noise, fire, smoke and ash; (d) Do not constrain existing access arrangements, does not create any new lots, does not result in any new dwelling construction and does not restrain the agricultural use of the land. existing industries from expanding or new agricultural enterprises from being established; (e) Do not create new lots for rural lifestyle or rural residential purposes ; and (f) Are not for the purposes of creating a separate house lot.

 Performance outcomes Acceptable outcomes Complies Comments PO1.4 Where for the creation of one additional lot to accommodate a public reconfiguration purpose: (a) The lot has sufficient area to be able to accommodate all buildings, structures and works associated with the intended use; and (b) The intended use commences on the lot prior to its creation, or a statutory covenant is registered on the title restricting the future use of the lot to the intended purpose.
 AO1.4 No acceptable outcome is provided. n/a Not applicable.
-PO1.5 Reconfiguring a lot that is severed by a gazetted road and that uses the road as the boundary of division only occurs where: (a) The subdivision divides one lot into two; and (b) The existing lot is severed by a road that was gazetted before 9 May 2008; and (c) The resulting lot boundaries use the road as the boundary of division; and (d) The development: (i) facilitates agricultural activity; or (ii) facilitates agricultural activity; is not compromised.
+PO1.5 Reconfiguring a lot that is severed by a gazetted road and that uses the road as the boundary of division only occurs where: (a) The subdivision divides one lot into two; and (b) The existing lot is severed by a road that was gazetted before 9 May 2008; and (c) The resulting lot boundaries use the road as the boundary of division; and (d) The development: (i) facilitates agricultural activity; or (ii) facilitates conservation outcomes; and (e) The development ensures agricultural activity is not compromised.
 AO1.5 No acceptable outcome is provided. n/a Not applicable.